jlangenegger/ssh_certificate/ca/README.md

 ```

 ### generate RSA private keys for SSH Host CA
 Then generate a RSA private key for the SSH Host CA, and generate a dummy X.509 certificate for that key.
-The only use for the X.509 certificate is to make PIV/PKCS#11 happy — they want to be able to extract the public-key from the smartcard, and do that through the X.509 certificate.
+The only use for the X.509 certificate is to make PIV/PKCS#11 happy.
+They want to be able to extract the public-key from the smartcard, and do that through the X.509 certificate.

 ```bash
 openssl genrsa -out ssh-ca-$YUBIKEYNUM-key.pem 2048